-It may seem like the smartest or the best choice, but control is a lie, an illusion.
-It is a temporary fix to a much larger issue.
+It may seem like the smartest or the best choice, but control is truly just an illusion.
+It provides only a temporary fix to a much larger issue.
 The fear may seem overwhelming, too big to face, or as if it is coming from many different directions.
-It is tricky that way, and the fear will convince you that you must control things in order to be “ok”.
+It is tricky that way, and fear will convince you that you must control things in order to be “ok”.
 The fear will also dive down into your belief system and embed itself like a virus, influencing your decisions and behaviors.

 So, why not take a load off of yourself and try the trusting?
 It may be scary, but it is worth a try.
 Aim for whatever your best is today and trust The Universe to handle the rest.
 You can let go of a ton of worry and stress if you trust enough to go with the flow a little more.